-We generate revenues by charging the Biote-partnered clinics fees associated with the support Biote provides for HRT and from the sale of Biotebranded dietary supplements.
-During the nine months ended September 30, 2022, over 65% of our revenue was generated in Texas, Oklahoma, New Mexico, Colorado, Arkansas, Louisiana, Mississippi, Alabama, Georgia and Florida.
+We generate revenues by charging the Biote-partnered clinics fees associated with the support Biote provides for HRT and from the sale of Biote-branded dietary supplements.
+During the year ended December 31, 2023, approximately 60% of our revenue was generated in Texas, Oklahoma, New Mexico, Colorado, Arkansas, Louisiana, Mississippi, Alabama, Georgia and Florida.
 Such geographic concentration makes us particularly sensitive to regulatory, economic, environmental and competitive conditions in those states.
-Any material changes in those factors in those states could have a material adverse effect on our business, financial condition and results of operations.
+Any material changes in those factors in those states could have a material adverse effect on our business. financial condition and results of operations.